joaoreis/mdc-rules/prompt.md

 - Determine test sequence (which rules can be tested in parallel vs. sequential)

 ## Performance Metrics to Track
+Based on this idea, help me creating a prompt to input into another ai.
+I will export the project as context for it, and need a prompt to continue doing the testing that I was doing.

 For each rule, measure and compare: